callum-mccracken/npsm/README.md

 [See the Detailed Docs](https://callum-mccracken.github.io/npsm/build/html)

-# What Is npsm?
+# Why Use NPSM?

 We have a lot of codes to run when doing No Core Shell Model work, a lot of which require non-standard input files, etc.

-This code attemps to take the pain out of running NCSM code.
+This code tries to make that a less painful experience.

 # Getting Started